elsa-workflows/elsa-website/docs/features/features.md

 sidebar_label: Features
 ---

-Elsa Workflows is packed with features that help you implement workflow-driven applications with ease.
+Elsa Workflows is packed with features that help you implement workflow-driven, lo-code applications with ease.

 ## Visual Workflow Designer

 Elsa comes with a standalone, reusable **HTML5 workflow designer** web component that you can embed in your own HTML web pages.
 The designer operates completely client-side, and has a rich JavaScript API that allows you to define custom plugins in order to extend its functionality.

-However, you don't have to any of that; all of the extensibility is used by the Elsa Dashboard application that discovers all of the registered activities and registers them with the designer.

 ## Elsa Dashboard

 The Elsa Dashboard enables you to define workflow definitions and inspect executed workflows.
-To design a workflow, just right-click on the canvas, choose an activity from the activity picker, configure it, and drag connections between multiple activities to create processes ranging from simple short-running workflows to advanced long-running workflows.

 ## Short and Long Running Workflows